-Instant Pot IP-duo60
+Instant Pot IP-Duo60

-As we stated above, the Fast Slow Pro is a pressure cooker from the house of Breville while the Instant Pot encompasses multiple pressure cookers with varying functions.
+As we stated above, the Fast Slow Pro is a pressure cooker from the house of Breville.
+While the Instant Pot encompassesmanye pressure cookers with varying functions.
 The three main Instant Pot models include: LUX, DUO, and Smart.
-There are several versions of each model, notably the LUX60 V3 and DUOPlus.
+There are several versions of each model, for example the LUX60 V3 and DUOPlus.

-Along with the Breville Fast Slow Pro, all Instant Pot cookers have dishwasher-safe lids constructed from stainless steel.
-While the Instant Pot models have a shiny stainless-steel exterior, the Breville cooker has a brushed stainless-steel finish.
+Along with the Breville Fast Slow Pro.
+All Instant Pot cookers have dishwasher-safe lids constructed from stainless steel.
+While the Instant Pot models have a shiny stainless-steel exterior.
+The Breville cooker has a brushed stainless-steel finish.

 Breville Fast Slow Pro has a capacity of 6 quarts.
 Instant Pot models come in several sizes and different capacities ranging from 5 to 8 quarts.

-Whichever option chosen (either Breville or Instant Pot), users are given the additional option of a custom setting.
+The Breville Fast Slow Pro comes with 11 in-built cooking programs.
+Instant Pot cookers have smart preset programs ranging from 10 (LUX) to 15 (DUOPlus).Both the Breville and Instant Pot give users the option of a custom setting.
 This setting allows you to specify your preferred settings for any kind of dish you want to prepare.

 Display and Controls

-It’s much simpler to use and users can easily enter their own desired custom settings.
-Even better, the LCD screen has a color changing function which makes it capable of changing its color depending on the operation the cooker is currently performing; either pressurizing, cooking or even releasing steam.
+It’s much simpler to use and users can enter their own desired custom settings.
+Even better, the LCD screen has a color changing function.
+Making it capable of changing its color depending on the current operation.
+That function is either pressurizing, cooking or releasing steam.

 Make no doubt about it, you can disregard the stigma befallen pressure cookers of the past.
 Both of these machines are safe to use.

-Any Instant Pot cooker purchased comes with a stainless-steel rack.
-Additional accessories would then depend on the exact model purchased.
-For the DUO, a measuring cup and rice scooper accompany the rack accessory.
-The LUX60 boasts a recipe book, soup spoon, rice paddle, and measuring cup, while the Smart comes with mitts handy for carrying hot objects.
+The Breville Fast Slow Pro comes with a steamer basket and rack made from stainless steel, as well as a recipe book.Any Instant Pot cooker purchased comes with a stainless-steel rack.
+Extra accessories would then depend on the exact model purchased.
+For the DUO, a measuring cup and rice scooper come with the rack accessory.
+The LUX60 boasts a recipe book, soup spoon, rice paddle, and measuring cup.
+While the Smart comes with mitts handy for carrying hot objects.

 Pros and Cons of the Instant Pot

-- More in-built programs
+More in-built programs

-- Comes in different sizes and capacities
+Comes in different sizes and capacities

-- Interface can be hard to use for some
+Interface can be hard to use for some

 Pros and Cons of the Breville Fast Slow Pro

-- Multiple pressure settings
+Multiple pressure settings

-- Has more safety features
+Has more safety features